italia/eudi-wallet-it-docs/docs/en/wallet-instance-attestation.rst

 Format of the Wallet Provider Entity Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Wallet Provider Entity Configuration is a JWT containing all the
+The Wallet Provider Entity Configuration is a JWT containing all the metadata
-metadata relating to the wallet provider such as the public keys, the
+relating to the wallet provider such as the public keys, the supported algorithms,
-supported algorithms, the type of entity (in addition to the wallet
+the type of entity (in addition to the wallet provider, for example, it could also
-provider, for example, it could also be a relying party) and the list of
+be a relying party) and the list of the available endpoints.
-endpoints made available.
-It broadly mirrors openid-federation
+It broadly implements openid-federation protocol.

 Header
 ^^^^^^